 It is very difficult to understand the actual compensation plan.

-Just To Earn A Little Extra Of $500 Each Month, You Have To Reach The Gold Executive Level, And Only 1.09% Of All Nu Skin Distributors Reach This Level
+Just To Earn $500 Extra Each Month, You Have To Reach The Gold Executive Level And Only 1.09% Of All Nu Skin Distributors Reach This Level

 Also, from the commission plan only 1.59% actually makes more than $500/month.

-If they would skip the success stories on the meetings and only focus on real numbers, you realize that NO ONE would invest time and efforts into this business.
+If Nu Skin would skip all success stories on its meetings and only focus on real-time numbers, you would soon realize that NO ONE would invest time and effort into this business.

-They know this and are smart enough to invite the same two couples – an American couple and a Japanese couple – that have made incredible success with Nu Skin.
+Nu Skin knows this and is smart enough to invite the same two couples as speakers – an American couple and a Japanese couple – that have made incredible success with Nu Skin.

-After trying to do the business myself, I cannot understand HOW they did it, but I take my hat off for them and their success.
+After trying to do the business, I cannot understand HOW they did it??
+But I take my hat off for them and their success.

 More Than Once